wolfv/silverstripe-livingdocsfield/README.md

 Please help with developing this form field.
 I hope the video of the demo showed enough to convince everyone that it's a worthwile endeavour.

+For the curious, the ToDo's for this project are hosted here: https://trello.com/b/Ha2cQI1B/livingdocsfield-silverstripe .

 Please let me know if anything is needed, contact: w.vollprecht@gmail.com